peterjc/zmk-keyboard-graph-theory/boards/shields/slump34t/README.md

-This is firmware for a Raspberry Pi PR2040 or RP2350 'Zero' controller tented monoblock 34 key design (split 3x5 - three rows of five, with one thumb key and other top corner key per hand), [my curvy Slump34t keyboard](https://codeberg.org/peterjc/pico-keyboards/src/branch/main/slump34t).
+This is firmware for a Raspberry Pi PR2040 or RP2350 'Zero' controller tented monoblock 34 key design (split 3x5 - three rows of five, with one thumb key and one top corner key per hand), my [curvy Slump34t keyboard](https://codeberg.org/peterjc/pico-keyboards/src/branch/main/slump34t).
 This is a *diode-free* design with a sparse 10 by 10 scanning matrix designed using the [unique 20 vertex girth 6 graph of maximal 34 edges](https://houseofgraphs.org/graphs/55819) (using only 20 vertices or GPIO pins, with 34 edges or keys with 4KRO- see this